Optimal two-qubit gates in recurrence protocols of entanglement purification: Method

 Recurrence entanglement purification protocols might include symmetric and asymmetric single-qubit gates before and after the bilateral action of the two-qubit operations \cite{Bennett1,Deutsch}.
 These are important in an analytical approach to maintain the form of the state after each iteration, however, entanglement is not affected by this process.
-In this work, we shall omit these single-qubit gates as we are focused on increasing the value of the concurrence and not on the specific form of the state after each iteration step.
+In this work we omit these specific single-qubit gates, as we are focused on increasing the value of the concurrence and not on the specific form of the state after each iteration step.
+We may instead consider general single-qubit unitaries as part of more general parametrizations.
+Furthermore, we stress again that our approach aims to increase the amount of entanglement between the qubits pairs regardless of the basis.
+This is an improvement concerning previous approaches based on seminal protocols \cite{Bennett1,Deutsch} where a fidelity greater than $1/2$ with respect to a Bell state is needed for a working entanglement purification protocol.